pyroesp/pyroesp.github.io/_posts/2019-07-07-PlayStation-1-reset-mod.md

 ![Controller Connection 2]({{ "https://github.com/pyroesp/PlayStation-1-Reset-Mod/raw/master/Pictures/controller connection 2.jpg" }})

+Here's an extra image so you can see where this is.

 ![Controller Connection Location]({{ "https://github.com/pyroesp/PlayStation-1-Reset-Mod/raw/master/Pictures/controller connection location.jpg" }})

 The PlayStation reset can be connected here: